Kentucky High School Basketball Hall of Fame

 (Central High School, Louisville, KY)

 A Central Yellow Jacket, Ron led his team to the 1969 KHSAA State Championship title.
 Scoring 44 points in the title game, he was named to the Tournament All-State Team.
 His other accolades included being named a high school All-American, All-State, and Kentucky’s Mr. Basketball in 1969.
+He went on to star at Florida State.

 (Seneca High School, Louisville, KY)